-The Subject Alternative Name does not impose any constraints on the type of identifiers that can be encoded, and so in addition to all of the previously listed identifiers, private communities of interest will insert identifiers that have strictly local meaning into this field.
-An example is the Federal Agency Smart Credential Number (FASC-N), which is part of the US Federal Government’s Personal Identity Verification (PIV) standard.
+The Subject Alternative Name does not impose any constraints on the type of identifiers that can be encoded.
+So, in addition to all of the previously listed identifiers, private communities of interest may insert identifiers that have strictly local meaning into this field.
+An example is the Federal Agency Smart Credential Number (FASC-N), which is part of the US Federal Government's Personal Identity Verification (PIV) standard.

-Generally, Subject Alternative Names should be used for user identifiers.
+Generally, Enterprises should use the subject alternative name for the user or machine identifiers.
 The Subject DN must be unique but should not contain multiple identifiers or non-standard ID types.

 Machine Identities and Certificate Management Systems

-With the spread of virtualization and containerization technologies and the increased use of cloud architectures, the number of PKI-based machine identities is exploding in most enterprises.
-Managing and tracking the keys and associated certificates is becoming more difficult.
+Virtualization and containerization technologies and the use of cloud providers have exploded in recent years.
+For this reason, the number of PKI-based machine identities is increasing exponentially.
+Managing and tracking the keys and associated certificates is becoming a significant challenge.

-A Certificate Management System is an increasingly critical tool for enterprises to deploy in order to avoid service outages due to expired certificates, especially for enterprises with hybrid-cloud-based infrastructure or multi-vendor server environments.
+A Certificate Management System is an increasingly critical tool for enterprises to deploy to avoid service outages due to expired certificates, especially for enterprises with hybrid-cloud-based infrastructure or multi-vendor server environments.

-The key difference between cross-certification for PKI credentials vs. other types of credentials is that the user may authenticate to an external application without the issuer performing any runtime validation.
-This action can potentially simplify authentication flows but places a larger burden on end applications since they are expected to validate the trust themselves.
+We have already seen a critical difference between PKI and other credentials - a user can authenticate to an external application without involving the issuing authority in every transaction.
+This property can simplify authentication flows but places a greater burden on external applications since they validate the certificate themselves.

 PKI is a powerful but complex tool for highly-secure authentication.
-It is likely already in use within your environment for NPE or machine identities, and Identity professionals should investigate the tools and processes used by individual programs to minimize redundancy of effort and cost.
+It is likely already used within your environment for NPE or machine identities.
+Identity professionals should investigate the tools and processes used by individual programs to minimize redundancy of effort and cost.

-Carefully weigh the benefits of the use cases within your own environment before committing to deploying the technology to end-users.
+Carefully weigh the benefits of the use cases within your environment before committing to deploying the technology to end users.
 If you choose to deploy PKI, avoid the temptation to introduce local or proprietary extensions, and stick to widely supported standards.

-If an enterprise identity management environment is needlessly complex, it will complicate PKI deployment significantly.
+If an enterprise identity management environment is needlessly complex, it significantly complicates PKI deployment.
 Before deploying PKI, or any other complex authentication technology, ensure that identity management tools and practices are rationalized and streamlined within the enterprise environment.

 Robert Sherwood is the Principal Consultant at Credentive Security, a boutique consulting firm focused on Identity Strategy and Architecture.